-The College offers a regional annual meeting for high school counselors where academic integration is a topic and throughout the year the consortium does fund professional development for teachers and faculty to work on incorporating academic standards into CTE areas.
-At postsecondary we have a math faculty member who works directly with CTE faculty to enrich CTE courses with math concepts in the context of the career area.
+The College offers a regional annual meeting for high school counselors where academic integration is a topic of discussion and resources are outlined.
+Throughout the year, the consortium finds professional development for teachers and faculty to work on incorporating academic standards into CTE areas.
+Postsecondary plans to fund a STEM learning specialist to support students.
+At postsecondary, we have a math faculty member who works directly with CTE faculty to enrich CTE courses with math concepts in the context of the career area.
 At the secondary level we are analyzing Riverland's training model and intend to work over the next two years designing a training for teachers to help incorporate academic standards in math into CTE courses.
-While no funding is allocated for this training yet, we will look to include this in the next Perkins plan.
+While no secondary funding is allocated for this training yet, we will look to include this in the next Perkins plan.
 Our goal is to inform counselors of current standards integration and then design a training for teachers.
-The councelors are instrumental in enrolling students CTE courses where they learn core acedemics in the context of careers.
+The counselors are instrumental in enrolling students CTE courses where they learn core academics in the context of careers.

-How do your efforts constitute a well-rounded education as defined by ESEA: "courses, activities, and programming in subjects...with the purpose of providing all students access to an enriched curriculum and educational experience" (Section 8101(52) of Perkins Guide, p.
+• How do your efforts constitute a well-rounded education as defined by ESEA: "courses, activities, and programming in subjects...with the purpose of providing all students access to an enriched curriculum and educational experience" (Section 8101(52) of Perkins Guide, p.
 224)?